-The Mayor announced the StepForwardLA campaign, a partnership with the California Community Foundation to raise $10 million (with the city offering in-kind city resources and services) for local community organizations to reach 100,000 eligible participants in DACA & DAPA.
+The Mayor announced the StepForwardLA campaign, a partnership with the California Community Foundation to raise $10 million (with the city offering in-kind city resources and services) for local community organizations to reach 100,000 eligible participants in DACA and DAPA.

 This was the seventh gathering in the Engage LA series.